SPECIAL ISSUE - CALL FOR PAPERS

 Dr. Eleni Sideri is an Assistant Professor at the Department of Balkan, Slavic and Oriental Studies, University of Macedonia, Greece.
 She holds a PhD in Social Anthropology from the School of Oriental and African Studies (SOAS), UK.
 She also holds a degree in Film Studies from Aristotle University of Thessaloniki, and has researched and published work on diasporas and transnational migration.

 Ex-centric Narratives: Journal of Anglophone Literature, Culture and Media is coordinated by the Hellenic Association of American Studies (HELAAS), itself a member of the European Association of American Studies (EAAS).
 Interdisciplinarity constitutes the core of the journal.
-The journal aims at housing scholarly articles from academics and scholars from Greece and abroad whose research interests cover topics in the area of Anglophone literature, media and culture.
+The journal aims at housing scholarly, peer-reviewed articles (all articles are given DOI number) by academics and scholars from Greece and abroad whose research interests cover topics in the area of Anglophone literature, media and culture.
 It is published once a year.
 Every issue is divided into two parts: Part I hosts the special issue, while Part II publishes independent scholarly articles.